 To update or correct your bio, please email a new version to <email@example.com>.
 Including pronouns & JVC service year/sites is optional.

-Adam Whalen (he/him/his) — Irregular Contributor — Adam is a graduate of Santa Clara University (Go Broncos), and served as a JV working for Back on My Feet, a nonprofit seeking to use running and team support to empower those experiencing homelessness, returning from incarceration, and recovering from addiction.
-After JVC, he moved to San Francisco and worked for a health tech startup with the goal of reversing type 2 diabetes.
-Passionate about the intersection of public health and social justice, he plans to attend graduate school in the fall for his Master’s of Public Health in social epidemiology.
-He currently serves as a member of the Local Formation Team for the San Francisco JVs in Casa MLK.
+Adam Whalen (he/him/his) — Contributor — Adam is a graduate of Santa Clara University (Go Broncos), and served as a JV working for Back on My Feet, a nonprofit seeking to use running and team support to empower those experiencing homelessness, returning from incarceration, and recovering from addiction.
+After JVC, he moved to San Francisco and worked in the health tech industry.
+Passionate about the intersection of public health and social justice, he is currently pursuing a Masters of Public Health degree in Epidemiology at the Columbia Mailman School of Public Health in New York City.
 He enjoys reading, playing ukulele, video games, and obsessing over news/politics.
-Follow him on Twitter @awhale27.
+Follow him on Twitter @whaleMPH.
 (Clare Furay House, Baltimore, MD 2015–2016)